Pain-Brioche/CM3D2-Load-T-pose/README.md

-# CM3D2-Load-T-pose
-How to load .model into a T-pose
+# How to load into a T-Pose in Blender.
+## Needed:
+-	Blender and CM3D2 Converter in working order.
+-	A model to load.
+-	A minimum understanding of Blender